Archmonger/ServeStatic/docs/src/quick-start.md

 application = ServeStaticASGI(application, root="/path/to/static/files")
 application.add_files("/path/to/more/static/files", prefix="more-files/")
 ```

+Alternatively, you can use ServeStatic as a standalone file server by not providing a ASGI app, such as via `#!python ServeStaticASGI(None, root="/path/to/static/files")`.

 And that's it, you're ready to go.
 For more details see the [full ASGI guide](asgi.md).